tlswg/dtls-rrc/draft-ietf-tls-dtls-rrc.md

 ~~~
 {: #fig-rrc-example title='"Basic" Return Routability Example'}

+# Operational Considerations

+## Logging Anomalous Events

+Logging of RRC operations at both ends of the protocol can be generally useful for the users of an implementation.
+In particular, for security information and event management (SIEM) and troubleshooting purposes, it is strongly advised that implementations collect statistics about any unsuccessful RRC operations, as they could represent security-relevant events when they coincide with attempts by an attacker to interfere with the end-to-end path.
+It is also advisable to log instances where multiple responses to a single `path_challenge` are received, as this could suggest an off-path attack attempt.

+In some cases, the presence of frequent path probes could indicate a problem with the stability of the path.
+This information can be used to identify any issues with the underlying connectivity service.

+## Middlebox Interference

+Since the DTLS 1.3 encrypted packet's record type is opaque to on-path observers, RRC messages are immune to middlebox interference when using DTLS 1.3.
+In contrast, DTLS 1.2 RRC messages that are not wrapped in the `tls12_cid` record (e.g., in the server-to-client direction if the server didn't negotiate a CID or it negotiated a zero-length CID) have the `return_routability_check` content type in plain text, making them susceptible to interference (e.g., dropping of `path_challenge` messages), which would hinder the RRC functionality altogether.
+Therefore, when using RRC in DTLS 1.2, it is recommended to enable CID in both directions.

 # Security Considerations

 Note that the return routability checks do not protect against flooding of